About Carry The Tunes

 It is more than just a series of concerts, however.
 Each performance explores not only the music through its playing but through conversation and insight also peels back the layers of history that accompany each piece.
 Using composers and styles as points of departure Carry The Tunes embarks on a remarkable journey of discovery and rediscovery of the origins of the tunes and songs, how they have travelled across time and place to remain firmly rooted in the tradition.

 This series was in part inspired by James Fraher and Gregory Daly’s 2020 publication 'In Nearly Every House' which contains biographies along with black and white photographs featuring over one hundred traditional musicians from counties Sligo, Leitrim, Roscommon, and Mayo.

-As part of the Carry the Tune series you can listen to an exclusive interview on with those authors recorded at The Dock by broadcaster by Vincent Woods.
+As part of the Carry the Tune series, you can listen to an exclusive interview with those authors recorded at The Dock by broadcaster, Vincent Woods.

 The Carry The Tunes series will continue with the recording of four additional concerts in The Dock during September and October 2021.
 These will be released online in November and December 2021.